d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

     return float(loss_G.sum())
 ```

-Both the discriminator and the generator performs a binary logistic regression with the cross entropy loss.
+Both the discriminator and the generator perform a binary logistic regression with the cross entropy loss.
 We use Adam to smooth the training process.
 In each iteration, we first update the discriminator and then the generator.
 We visualize both losses and generated examples.

 ```{.python .input  n=9}
 def train(net_D, net_G, data_iter, num_epochs, lr_D, lr_G, latent_dim, data):